qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Custom function attributes will show up as part of an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.
-Attribute groups are numbered such that they can be easily referenced by multiple function definitions or global variables.
+Attribute groups are numbered in such a way that they can be easily referenced by multiple function definitions or global variables.
 Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for the function to which an attribute with the name `"entry_point"` is attached to